melwyn95/CodeChef-Problems/README.md

     23. Chef And Squares
     24. Suraj goes Shopping
     25. Dividing Stamps
-    26. Polo the Penguin and the Test
+    26. Polo the Penguin and the Test (1/0 Knapsack)
+    27. Number Game Revisited

 3. February Challenge 2017
     1. Chef And Apartment Dues